ttskch/TwiggedSwiftMessageServiceProvider/README.md

 ## Use submitted form data in Twig template

-You also can use submiteed form data in Twig template easily.
+You also can use submitted form data in Twig template easily.
 Labels and values of each fields can be used as below:

  * `{{ vars.[field-name].label }}`